 Kleinrock wanted to work on new, exciting research.
 The federal government was looking for exactly that.

 In 1957, a few years prior to Kleinrock’s work, Sputnik launched and the space race began.
-By early 1958 President Dwight Eisenhower created the Advanced Research Projects Agency, or ARPA.
+By early 1958 President Dwight Eisenhower created the Advanced Research Projects Agency Network, or ARPANET.

-ARPA was a military-funded program, although its researchers would not work on technology for military use.
-ARPA offered high-risk, high-reward contracts to researchers to essentially do what they chose with, Kleinrock said.
+ARPANET was a military-funded program, although its researchers would not work on technology for military use.
+ARPANET offered high-risk, high-reward contracts to researchers to essentially do what they chose with, Kleinrock said.

 “That kind of flexibility led to some wonderful results across the country,” Kleinrock said.